We Are Still Tornadoes by Michael Kun, Susan Mullen - Book Review

 Source: Amazon

 Fortunately, Scott and Cath still have each other.
 And it’s through their letters that they survive heartache, annoying roommates, family dramas.
-And there is pressure of figuring out what to do with the rest of their lives.
+There is also pressure of figuring out what to do with the rest of their lives.
 Through it all, they realize that the only person they’ve ever wanted to turn to is each other.
 But does that mean they should think about being more than friends?
 One thing is clear.
-Change is an inescapable part of growing up, and we share unbreakable bonds with the friends who help us navigate it.
+Change is an inescapable part of growing up.
+We all share unbreakable bonds with the friends who help us navigate it.

-We Are Still Tornadoes is Susan Mullen’s first novel and first collaboration with Michael Kun.
+We Are Still Tornadoes is Susan Mullen’s first novel.
 She is a graduate of Duke University, where she studied English literature, and the University of Virginia School of Law.
 She practices law and lives in Northern Virginia.
-Sue has been married to her law school classmate Kevin Mullen for 26 years, and they have two daughters.
+Sue has married her law school classmate Kevin Mullen for 26 years, and they have two daughters.

 Secondly, while I loved the way the story was written, the downside is that we don’t get a clear description of their surroundings, insight to their families and know what exactly happens when Scott and Cath meet in person.